 Since its formation in 2004, the Alliance has assisted in raising the visibility of equity issues in child welfare.
 These efforts have included direct consultation with state and local child welfare agencies to test innovative strategies, analysis and reporting on current research about the nature, causes and consequences of racial disparities in child welfare and the development of data tools to enable jurisdictions to better track their progress in achieving better outcomes.
 Reflecting a fundamental Alliance value, each of these efforts has been directly informed and shaped by youth, parents and other family members with direct experience with the child welfare system.

 The coalition of national Alliance partners includes several organizations and a host of individuals with a shared commitment to further understanding the complex factors that shape outcomes for children and families of color, as well as sharing information about the policies, system strategies and community initiatives that lead to good outcomes.
 Managed by CSSP, Alliance organizational partners include the Annie E. Casey Foundation, Jim Casey Youth Opportunities Initiative, National Council of Juvenile and Family Court Judges, Black Administrators in Child Welfare, National Indian Child Welfare Association, Children’s Defense Fund, Child Trends and First Focus.
+Click here for a full list of Alliance members.

 With support from The California Endowment, CSSP and the Alliance are taking a closer look at the experiences of African American males who become involved with the child welfare system, including system strategies and interventions that promote improved social and emotional well-being.